RohanAlexander/telling_stories_with_data/_book/11-static_communication.md

-At this point we may like to change the names to be more meaningful and only keep rows that have data for both GDP and inflation using `drop_na()`.
+At this point we may like to change the names to be more meaningful and only keep the columns that we need.

 ```r